nightmode/feri/README.md

 * Upgrade to Async/Await.
 * Upgrade to Streams.
 * Reduce dependencies drastically.
-* Drop support for source maps which have been a maintenance nightmare.
 * Reposition Feri as a focused, opinionated tool that can be extended.
 Not an everything included tool.

 ## Quick Links